makeabilitylab/physcomp/electronics/electricity-basics.md

 $$9V = \frac{xJ}{2C} => xJ = 9V * 2C = 18J$$

-So, it takes 18J to move 2C of charge ($$1.25 x 10^{19}$$ electrons) from the negative terminal of the battery to the positive!
+So, it takes 18J to move 2C of charge ($$1.25 x 10^{19}$$ electrons) from the negative terminal of the battery to the positive.

 <!-- Finally, last one: if 1C of charge exits the positive terminal of a battery with 2J of energy and passes through a resistive lamp, what is the voltage drop across the lamp? -->

-TODO: insert that animation I use in lecture here of charges moving up gaining electric potential and then using that work would rops potential.
+TODO: insert that animation I use in lecture here of charges moving up gaining electric potential and then using that work would drops potential.
 See: https://www.khanacademy.org/science/physics/circuits-topic/circuits-resistance/a/ee-voltage-and-current

-### Example problem

 <!-- In a battery-powered circuit, electrons are repelled by the negative battery terminal (which has an imbalance of negative charges) and attracted to the positive battery terminal (which has an imbalance of positive charges).
 These charge "buildups" create an electromotive force that moves charge through the circuit.
 We call this movement *current*.  -->